 I'll end where I started with telling you a little more about what the Board does.
 We basically exist to help resolve disputes.
 If you have an issue that you need informal assistance with, we have an entire department that can help.
-Our RCPA group can often help facilitate solutions in all kinds of disputes.
-They have a wealth of experience working with both large and small railroads and customers, and know many stakeholders on a firstname basis.
-On the formal side, we've also got a very strong ADR program that includes mediation as well as arbitration.
-Moreover, with regard to the rail service issues, we need to continue to hear from TFI and its members about what you are experiencing - whether it is positive or negative news.
-Please consider us a resource.
+Our Rail Customer and Public Assistance group can often help facilitate solutions in all kinds of disputes.
+They have a wealth of experience working with both large and small railroads and customers, and know many stakeholders on a first-name basis.
+Moreover, with regard to the rail service issues, we need to continue to hear from the South Dakota Farmers Union and its members about what you are experiencing - whether it is positive or negative news.

 In closing, I want to thank you for this opportunity to speak about the Board and its work.
-The Board will continue to conduct public outreach and hold hearings on significant cases and rulemaking proceedings, so that the Board and its staff can hear directly from our stakeholders such as TFI.
+The Board will continue to conduct public outreach and hold hearings on significant cases and rulemaking proceedings, so that the Board and its staff can hear directly from our stakeholders.
 I would be happy to answer questions.